 What is a Financial Incentive Agreement?

 The Financial Incentive Agreement (FIA) is the legally binding document that outlines the conditions of the Queensland-Smithsonian Fellowships, including the payment schedule and the reporting requirements.
-The FIA is comprised of the Queensland-Smithsonian Fellowships application, the Queensland-Smithsonian Fellowships Financial Incentive Agreement Terms and Conditions (version 2016-17), and the Queensland-Smithsonian Fellowships guidelines.
-The applicant organisation automatically signs the FIA by submitting a signed financial incentive agreement declaration with the application form online, but the FIA is not finalised until the Department of Science, Information Technology and Innovation (DSITI) authorised officer signs a separate FIA execution page.
+The FIA is comprised of the Queensland-Smithsonian Fellowships application, the Queensland-Smithsonian Fellowships Financial Incentive Agreement Terms and Conditions (version 2017–18), and the Queensland-Smithsonian Fellowships guidelines.
+The applicant organisation automatically signs the FIA by submitting a signed Financial Incentive Agreement declaration page with the application form online, but the FIA is not finalised until the Queensland Government's authorised officer signs a separate FIA execution page.

 Applicants must ensure that they have read, understand, and accept the Terms and Conditions prior to commencing an application for funding.

 The Financial Incentive Agreement Terms and Conditions declaration page must be signed by the nominated Fellow and the authorised representative from the Applicant Organisation.
 The submission processes for the declaration page is outlined below:

 - The nominated Fellow signs the top section of the declaration page; scans the signed page (PDF) and emails it to the officer in the Applicant Organisation who is authorised to sign the declaration.